microsoft/azure-pipelines-terraform/CONTRIBUTING.md

 ## Initial Setup

 1. Clone the repo.
+1. Navigate to the V4 task with `cd Tasks/TerraformTask/TerraformTaskV4`.
 1. Run `npm install`.
-1. Run `npm i --global --save-dev @types/mocha@2.2.48`.
-1. Run `npm run-script compile` to ensure your changes compile.

 ## Testing

-TBC...
+1. Navigate to the V4 task with `cd Tasks/TerraformTask/TerraformTaskV4`.
+1. Run `npm test`.